 Josephus Flavius (37 – c.
-101 AD), born in Jerusalem to an aristocratic priestly family, was a Jewish priest, scholar, and historian of the 1st century.
-He penned several important works including History of the Jewish War (75–79 AD), The Antiquities of the Jews (93 AD), and Against Apion (c. early 2nd century).
-These works provide valuable historical information on the Romans, Jewish history, the Jewish revolt, and 1st century Christianity.
+101 CE), born in Jerusalem to an aristocratic priestly family, was a Jewish priest, scholar, and historian of the first century.
+He composed several important works including History of the Jewish War (75–79 CE), The Antiquities of the Jews (93 CE), and Against Apion (c. early second century).
+These works provide valuable historical information on the Romans, Jewish history, the Jewish revolt, and first century Christianity.

-After the battle of Jerusalem in 70 C.E., Flavius, while still identifying as a Jew, lived in Rome where he was granted citizenship and a pension.
-There he penned most of his works.
+After the battle of Jerusalem in 70 CE, Flavius lived in Rome where he was granted citizenship and a pension.
+There he composed most of his works.